sl1453/sl1453.github.io/GeoSpatialResearch.md

 ---

-*Images and plots are examples, the publication is currently in the review process.*
+*Image and plot examples are original, the publication is currently in the review process.*